 `return self.greenlet.switch()`

-However, PyEval_EvalFrameEx looks interesting: it's a function of CPython, which executes bytecode of Python application level functions and, thus, has access to their state - the very state we are usually interested in.
+However, the PyEval_EvalFrameEx function looks interesting: in CPython it executes the bytecode of Python application level functions and, thus, has access to their state — the very state we are interested in.

 Search results for "gdb debug python" can be confusing.
-The thing is, that starting from gdb version 7 it's been possible to extend the debugger with Python code, e.g. in order to provide visualisations for C++ STL types, which is much easier to implement in Python rather than in the built-in macro language.
+Starting from gdb version 7, it’s been possible to extend it with Python code, e.g. to provide visualisations for C++ STL types — it is much easier to implement that in Python rather than in the built-in macro language.

-In order to be able to debug CPython processes and introspect the application level state, the interpreter developers decided to extend gdb and wrote a script for that in...
-Python, of course!
+To be able to debug Python programs and introspect the application level state, CPython developers decided to extend gdb and wrote a script for that in… Python, of course!

-• there's a Python gdb extension for debugging of CPython processes
+• There’s a Python gdb extension for debugging CPython processes

 First of all, you need to install gdb: